Hisyeo/Hisyeo.github.io/docs/intro.md

 ## What is Hisyëö?

-A language for international communication that is designed using these principles:
+A language for international communication that is designed using these
+principles:
 - **Neutrality**, words are sourced from all world languages proportional to the square root of their world population of L1 speakers.
-The grammar, however, picked a side (analytic isolating) due to the origin of the language.
-There may be some things that will feel unintuitive to some L2 learners but this is inevitable and unavoidable.
+The grammar is considered an analytic isolating language like it's forebears Kokanu and Toki Pona.
+The grammar is largely a match for Kokanu's (which bears some resemblance to its forebear, Toki Pona) but a few things have been tweaked and a more complete particle system implemented.
+The grammar design is considered an exception to the neutrality principle in order to give enough leverage to the other guiding principles.
 - **Succinctness**, words are kept to a minimum where possible but information density is strongly considered so that the language can still be used for translations of popular media.
+This principle is not the same as the more strict principle of minimalism in that it is meant to allow for including words from (1) concepts that appear in a multitude of conversations and (2) concepts that would derail a sentence from comprehension due to the added working memory to develop the understanding of the sentence.
-- **Expressivity**, the language is designed to be highly expressive and has been tested against a multitude of translation media to confirm that no concept is too challenging or too verbose to express.
+- **Expressivity**, the language is designed to be highly expressive in its word and grammar choices.
+With around 750 words, there's a lot more ways to express feelings, emotions, objects, actions and anything else you can think of.
+The language has been tested against a multitude of translation media to confirm that no concept is too challenging or too verbose to express.
+Additionally, the grammar has been enhanced to allow for builtin handling of tense, aspect, and mood, causation, and volition.
-- **Experimentality**, the grammar has had a few slightly radical alterations that make it more expressive but at the cost of being alien compared to most common grammatical facilities especially amongst [International Auxiliary Languages](https://en.wikipedia.org/wiki/International_auxiliary_language) (IALs).
-Despite aspirations of being used internationally, no grammatical feature will be removed to ease learning.

 Some of these principles and the language features that you will learn may seem contrary to the min-max tradition of IAL design but that is part of the point: too much effort within IAL development is spent on regularization of existing grammatical tactics of natural languages.
-Hisyëö bucks that trend and tries to go the fun route.
+Hisyëö bucks that trend and tries to go the *fun* route.
 After all, the world won't bend for more of what they already have—even if it is simpler.

 ## Where did Hisyëö come from?

-Hisyëö was borne out of a desire from a Kokanu manager to grow the language into something that could truly be versatile enough to be used for scientific papers and philosophical treateses.
+Hisyëö was borne out of a desire from a member of the Kokanu community to grow the language into something that could truly be versatile enough to be used for translations of popular media, scientific papers and philosophical treateses.
 Despite a small group of interested Kokanauts, the majority of the community didn't want the added volume of words that might be only usable in certain contexts.
-Kokanu is intended to be used for "basic communication" and this realization was the primary driver for the split.
+Kokanu is intended to be used for "basic communication" and this realization was the primary driver for this language.

 ## The Basics